tldr-pages/tldr/pages/common/alias.md

 # alias

-> Creates an alias for a word when used.
-> As the first word of a command.
+> Creates an alias for a word when used as the first word of a command.

 - Create a generic alias: